-OTC drug addiction is, surprisingly, a lesser known type of addiction.
+OTC (over-the-counter) drug addiction is, surprisingly, a lesser-known type of addiction.
 In the world of addiction, or substance use disorders (SUD), most people instinctively think about substances like heroin or cocaine.
 In fact, OTC drugs are almost always overlooked.
 But they shouldn’t be.

 Addiction or substance use disorders should always be taken seriously regardless of the substances being abused.
 Since addiction itself is a diagnosable condition recognized by the Diagnostic and Statistical Manual (DSM-V) and by health care providers around the world, it’s a debilitating condition that affects millions.
-Substance use disorders are also chronic and progressive, meaning that they will continually impact those who suffer from them and will worsen with time.
+Substance use disorders are chronic and progressive, meaning they will continually impact those who struggle with them and worsen with time.

 Table of Contents